-Occasionally, at our discretion, we may include links to third party websites or offer third party materials, products or services on our Website.
-These third party sites have separate and independent privacy policies.
-We, therefore, have no responsibility or liability for the content and activities of these linked sites.
+At our discretion, we may include links to third party websites or offer third party materials, products or services on our Website.
+These third party websites have separate and independent privacy policies.
+We, therefore, have no responsibility or liability for the content and activities of these linked websites.
 Please review carefully the third party’s policies and practices and make sure you understand them before you engage in any transaction.
-Complaints, claims, concerns, or questions regarding third party products should be directed to the third party.
-Nonetheless, we seek to protect the integrity of our Website and welcome any feedback about these sites.
+Complaints, claims, concerns, or questions regarding third party materials, products or services should be directed to the third party.
+Nonetheless, we seek to protect the integrity of our Website and welcome any feedback about these websites.

 Google’s advertising requirements can be summed up by Google’s Advertising Principles.
 They are put in place to provide a positive experience for users.

 We have not enabled Google AdSense on our site but we may do so in the future.

 California Online Privacy Protection Act

 According to CalOPPA, we agree to the following:

 When it comes to the collection of personal information from children under the age of 13 years old, the Children’s Online Privacy Protection Act (COPPA) puts parents in control.
 The Federal Trade Commission, United States’ consumer protection agency, enforces the COPPA Rule, which spells out what operators of websites and online services must do to protect children’s privacy and safety online.
 We do not specifically market to children under the age of 13 years old.